 Babinski had noted that the sign appeared transiently on the affected side in a man during a Jacksonian attack and bilaterally in another patient suffering from strychnine poisoning.

-As soon as the paroxysm ended, the response became flexor.
+As soon as the outbreak ended, the response became flexor.

-The normal plantar response to cutaneous stimuli from the sole of the foot can be viewed as a superficial reflex, such as abdominal and cremasteric reflexes that are abolished by upper motor neuron injury.
-It is then replaced by Babinski’s answer.
+The normal plantar response to cutaneous stimuli from the sole can be viewed as a superficial reflex, such as abdominal and cremasteric reflexes abolished by upper motor neuron injury.
+Babinski’s answer then replaces it.

-The upturned toe is anatomically considered an extension of the big toe, but physiologically it is part of a flexor reflex, apparently uninhibited by the loss of control of the upper motor neuron, and its receptive field can extend in some cases to the leg or thigh.
+The upturned toe is anatomically considered an extension of the big toe.
+Still, physiologically it is part of a flexor reflex, apparently uninhibited by the loss of control of the upper motor neuron.
+Its receptive field can extend in some cases to the leg or thigh.

 This led to the description of many “reflections,” such as the Chaddock and Oppenheim signs, which were simply different ways of obtaining the Babinski sign.

-Although the sign generally accompanies spasticity, and has been described as caused by an infarction apparently limited to a medullary pyramid in three cases cited by van Gijn, its cause has been questioned due to lesions of the pyramidal tract.
+Although the sign generally accompanies spasticity and has been described as caused by an infarction limited to a medullary pyramid in three cases cited by van Gijn, its cause has been questioned due to pyramidal tract lesions.

 Nathan and Smith studied the patients before and after spinal cord operations (anterolateral cordotomy), correlating the clinical findings with the extent of the surgical injury.

-They found that destruction of the anterior half of the spinal cord may be associated with a Babinski response, whereas the sign could be absent with histologically verified lesions of the lateral (pyramidal) corticospinal tract.
+They found that destruction of the anterior half of the spinal cord may be associated with a Babinski response.
+In contrast, the sign could be absent with histologically verified lateral (pyramidal) corticospinal tract lesions.

 Later, Nathan and Smith reported 44 patients undergoing chordotomy for cancer pain relief.
-Overall, the Babinski response was found to be present after corticospinal tract injuries and not with other umbilical cord injuries.
+Overall, the Babinski response was present after corticospinal tract injuries and not with other umbilical cord injuries.

 However, a transient Babinski response could be observed after previous lesions, and some patients with tract lesions retained normal plantar responses.

-There is an important difference compared to the spinal debraded cat that sheds some light on the matter.
+Compared to the spinal debrided cat, a significant difference sheds some light on the matter.

-In the decerebrate cat, the stretch reflex of the quadriceps muscle becomes more active as the degree of stretch (i.e., the length of the muscle) increases.
+In the decerebrate cat, the stretch reflex of the quadriceps muscle becomes more active as the degree of stretch (i.e., the length of the power) increases.

 In contrast, in those chronic preparations of animals with increased muscle tone, the quadriceps reflex response progressively decreases as the degree of stretch increases, analogous to the clasp and knife response in human spasticity.

-Since the reverse applies to the flexor muscles (i.e., increasing muscle stretch improves reflex response) it appears that stretch-sensitive receptors, such as group II afferent fibers, inhibit the stretch reflex of the hindlimb extensors. .
+Since the reverse applies to the flexor muscles (i.e., increasing muscle stretch improves reflex response), stretch-sensitive receptors, such as group II afferent fibers, inhibit the stretch reflex of the hindlimb extensors.

-These flexor reflex (ARF) afferents are normally suppressed by the dorsal reticulospinal system that arises from the pontomedullary reticular formation and descends into the dorsolateral funiculus of the spinal cord.
+These flexor reflex (ARF) afferents are usually suppressed by the dorsal reticulospinal system that arises from the pontomedullary reticular formation and descends into the dorsolateral funiculus of the spinal cord.

 These experimentally observed changes can easily be applied to the human situation.